Create and manage workflow diagrams

 Tip:

-Click the Active/Draft toggle button to compare the active and draft diagram.
+You can use the Active/Draft toggle button to compare changes between the active and draft diagram.

 6. Click Save to save a draft of the workflow diagram.

-A confirmation message appears and Draft appears next to the name of the diagram.
+A confirmation message appears, and the name of the diagram is appended with the word Draft.

 8. When the workflow diagram is ready for use, click Activate to make it available for use in job templates.